 Here’s a smoothie recipe from Lenny Gale

 Now let’s move over to what the Vitamix 750 can make.
 And for the first video, I’ll share with you is the actual video that comes with the 750.

 But wait there’s more

-The beauty of this video is that it shows you the exact steps you need to do in order to make these recipes.
-And once you’ve familiarized yourself with these recipes, you can tweak it to suite your taste buds!
+The beauty of this video is that it shows you the exact steps you need to do to make these recipes.
+And once you’ve familiarized yourself with these recipes, you can tweak it to suit your taste buds!

 You’ll find these recipes inside the recipe book that comes along with this.

 Here’s one of my personal favorites, making pizza dough.
 Take note that you will have to purchase the dry container for the Vitamix at around $100++ in Amazon which is a substantial amount but if you like pizza and often then consider it an investment.